isaacaudet/isaacaudet.github.io/README.md

 - Edit `_config.yml` to change site settings
 - Modify files in `_layouts` to change the site structure
 - Update CSS in `assets/css/main.css` to change the site appearance
+- Add new pages by creating Markdown or HTML files in the root directory

 ## License